anonymousproo/Clone-OLD-ids/README.md

 # cd Clone-OLD-ids
 # chmod +x **
 # python facebook.py
+# if you have any issue run this tools then try next
+# python facebook_enc.py
 # Note:-
 # if you have any issue please DM me
 # follow:- https://www.facebook.com/anonymousproo1